MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passkey.md

 ### Authentication methods policy configuration

-Before users can sign in to Microsoft Entra ID using passkeys, an Authentication Policy Administrator must enable Microsoft Authenticator for phishing-resistant MFA in the Authentication methods policy.
+Before users can sign in to Microsoft Entra ID using passkeys, an Authentication Policy Administrator must enable Microsoft Authenticator or FIDO2 security keys for phishing-resistant MFA in the Authentication methods policy.
 Customers can restrict the use of passkeys for certain users and groups within their organizations.
 They can also restrict passkey usage to specific provider types by restricting Authenticator Attestation GUIDs (AAGUIDs) allowed in an organization.
 For more information, see [How to enable Authenticator passkey](how-to-enable-authenticator-passkey.md).

 ## Next steps